Mound Bayou, Mississippi

 Mound Bayou is a city in Bolivar County, Mississippi, United States.
-The population was 1,533 at the 2010 census, down from 2,102 in 2000.
-It was founded as an independent black community in 1887 by former slaves led by Isaiah Montgomery.
+The population was 1,534 at the 2020 census, down from 2,102 in 2000.
+It was founded as an independent Black community in 1887 by former slaves led by Isaiah Montgomery.
 Mound Bayou Historic District is listed on the National Register of Historic Places.

-Mound Bayou has a 96.8% African-American majority population in 2020, one of the largest of any community in the United States.
+Mound Bayou has a 96.8% African-American majority population in 2020, one of the highest percentages of any community in the United States.

 History

 I. T. Montgomery House is one of three sites in Mound Bayou listed on the National Register of Historic Places.